isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     <label for="accordion3"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">What are the steps to come onboard the scheme?</span></label>
     <div>
       <p>
-				There are three (3) key stages of participation:
+				There are two (2) key stages of participation:
       </p>
 			<p>1) Stage 1 - Register your interest with<br />
-a) the Ambassadors who will be reaching out to eligible merchants from October 2021, or<br />
+a) the CDC Ambassadors, or Digital Ambassadors from the SG Digital Office, who will be reaching out to eligible merchants from October 2021, or<br />
 b) alternatively, register your interest with your CDC <a href="/merchants/info">here</a></p>
-			<p>2) Stage 2 - An Ambassador will get in touch with you for the sign up and onboarding.
+			<p>2) Stage 2 - A CDC Ambassador will get in touch with you for the sign up and onboarding.
 Training will be provided during the onboarding process.</p>
     </div>
   </li>
   <li>